Learning to Optimally Stop Diffusion Processes, with Financial Applications: Conclusions

 \section{Conclusions}

 In this paper, we study optimal stopping for diffusion processes in the exploratory RL framework of \cite{wang2020reinforcement}.
-Different from \cite{dong2023randomized} and \cite{dai2024learningcost} which directly randomize stopping times for exploration through mixed strategies characterized by Cox processes, we turn the problem into stochastic control by approximating the variational inequality problem with the so-called penalized PDE.
+Different from \cite{dong2023randomized} and \cite{dai2024learningcost} which directly randomize stopping times for exploration through mixed strategies characterized by Cox processes, we turn the problem into stochastic control by approximating the variational inequality with the penalized PDE.
 This enables us to apply all the available results and methods developed recently in RL for controlled diffusion processes \citep{jia2022policy,jia2022policygradient,jia2023q}.
 Our simulation study shows that the resulting RL algorithms achieve comparable, and sometimes better, performance in terms of accuracy and speed than those in \cite{dong2023randomized} and \cite{dai2024learningcost}.
+More importantly, we show experimentally that the proposed algorithms also work well for high-dimensional problems.

+There is a notable limitation of the current approach especially to high-dimensional problems.
+In our implementation, we use neural networks to approximate value functions, which enables us to overcome the curse of dimensionality.
+However, a challenge may arise if the value functions—such as discontinuous ones—cannot be well approximated by neural networks.
+Overcoming the difficulty is an interesting yet important question.

 We take option pricing as an application of the general theory in our experiments.
 There is a caveat in this: the expectation in the pricing formula is with respect to the risk-neutral probability under which data are {\it not observable}.
 While we can use simulation to test the learning efficiency of an RL algorithm, for real applications we need to take a formulation for option pricing that is under the physical measure due to the data-driven nature of RL.
 One example of such a formulation is the mean--variance hedging.